-Therefore, smart contract auditing becomes an essential part of the overall security system of any enterprise to identify possible smart contract flaws and vulnerabilities.
-So, let’s move on and find how the process of a smart contract security audit of Near Protocol is performed and what are its main benefits in this article.
+Therefore, smart contract auditing becomes an essential part of the overall security system of any enterprise to identify possible smart contract security flaws and vulnerabilities.
+So, let’s move on and find how the process of a Near smart contract audit is performed and what are its main benefits in this article.

 Why Is The Near Smart Contract Security Audit Important?